Sitecore/Sitecore.Demo.Platform/Azure/README.md

 **Project Folder**		`c:\projects\sitecore.habitathome.platform`
 **Deploy Folder**		`c:\Deploy`

-if these values are not correct you will need to edit the cake-config.json in the `\Azure PaaS` folder.
+if these values are not correct you will need to edit the cake-config.json in the `\Azure` folder.
 * Do not include a trailing `\` slash in your paths
 * Do not include any spaces in the Deploy folder directory path